solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The Moodle LMS supports thousands of educational institutions and organizations, numbering 213 million users as of June 2020.
-There are a plethora of Azure Marketplace Moodle offerings; [this offering] uses Azure PaaS MySQL for its persistence layer.
+There are a plethora of Azure Marketplace Moodle offerings; [this offering] uses Azure Database for MySQL for its persistence layer.

 #### e-commerce like Magento

 Magento is a powerful e-commerce and marketing platform suitable for small and large businesses.
-There are multiple implementations available on the Azure Marketplace, including [this offering][72] that provides a Helm chart for a Kubernetes deployment.
+There are multiple implementations available on the Azure Marketplace, including [this offering][68] that provides a Helm chart for a Kubernetes deployment.

-## 12 / Summary
+## 13 / Summary

 Similar to reference architecture, case studies provide a view into how other organizations are building applications using MySQL that could be